SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 ### MQTT TLS certificates {#mqtt-tls-certificates}

-MQTT Connect uses the certificates which are assigned to the main environment domain.
+MQTT Service uses the certificates which are assigned to the main environment domain.
 It always sends these certificates during TLS handshake to devices.
 Moreover, {{< enterprise-tenant >}}s are not able to customize those certificates via the SSL Management feature.